-Algorithm 3 Retrieving a tree node
+Algorithm 3.
+Retrieving a tree node

-- 1: Function RETRIEVENODE(Tree Node R)
+1: Function RETRIEVENODE(Tree Node $R$ )

-- 2: FlashNode $\leftarrow$ Retrieve node R from the flash-resident index tree
+2: $FlashNode \leftarrow Retrieve node R$ from the flash-resident index tree

-- 3: HashEntry $\leftarrow$ R's entry in the Tree Modifications Table
+3: HashEntry $\leftarrow$ R's entry in the Tree Modifications Table

-- 4: if HashEntry is NULL then
+4: if HashEntry is NULL then

-- 5: return FlashNode
+5: return FlashNode

-- 6: end if
+6 : end if

-- 7: if the status of HashEntry is MOD then
+7: if the status of HashEntry is MOD then

-- 8: FlashNode $\leftarrow$ FlashNode $\cup$ All the updates in HashEntry list
+8: $FlashNode \leftarrow FlashNode \cup$ All the updates in $HashEntry$ list

-- 9: return FlashNode
+9: return FlashNode

-- 10: end if
+10: end if

-- /\ We are trying to retrieve either a new or a deleted node \/
+/ We are trying to retrieve either a new or a deleted node /

-- 11: return the node that HashEntry is pointing to
+11: return the node that HashEntry is pointing to

-step, where initially, we read R from the flash storage.
+query, and a pointer to the root node R of the tree we want to search in.
+The output of the algorithm is the list of objects that satisfy the input query Q. Starting from the root node and for each visited node R in the tree, the algorithm mainly goes through two main steps: (1) Constructing the most recent version of R (Line 2 in Algorithm 2).
+This is mainly to integrate the latest flash-residant version of R with its in-memory stored updates.
+Algorithm 3 gives the detailed pseudo code for this step, where initially, we read R from the flash storage.
 Then, we check if there is an entry for R in the tree modifications table.
 If this is not the case, then we know that the version we have read from the flash storage is up-to-date, and we just return it back as the most recent version.
 On the other hand, if R has an entry in the tree modifications table, we either apply the changes stored in this entry to R in case the entry status is MOD, or just return the node that this entry is pointing to instead of R. This return value could be null in case the entry status is DEL.
-(2) Recursive search calls (Lines 3-7 in Algorithm 2).
+(2) Recursive search calls (Lines 3 to 7 in Algorithm 2).
 This step is typical in any tree search algorithm, and it is basically inherited from the underlying tree that FAST is representing.
 The idea is to check if R is a leaf node or not.
 If R is a non-leaf node, we will check each entry E in the node.
-If E satisfies the search query Q, we recursively search in the subtree below E. On the other hand, if R is a leaf node, we will also check each entry E in the node, yet if E satisfies the search query Q, we will return the object to which E is pointing to as an answer to the query.
+If E satisfies the search query $Q{1}$ we recursively search in the subtree below E. On the other hand, if R is a leaf node, we will also check each entry E in the node, yet if E satisfies the search query Q, we will return the object to which E is pointing to as an answer to the query.

-Example Given the range query Q in Fig. 4a, FAST search algorithm will first fetch the root node A stored in flash memory.
-As there is no entry for A in the tree modifications table (Fig. 4c), then the version of A stored in flash memory is the most recent one.
+Example.
+Given the range query Q in Figure 3a, FAST search algorithm will first fetch the root node A stored in flash memory.
+As there is no entry for A in the tree modifications table (Figure 3c), then the version of A stored in flash memory is the most recent one.
 Then, node C is the next node to be fetched from flash memory by the searching algorithm.
 As the tree modifications table has an entry for C with status MOD, the modifications listed in the tree modifications table for C will be applied to the version of C read from the flash storage.
-Similarly, the search algorithm will construct the leaf nodes F and G by first fetching them from flash memory, and then reading their recent updates from the tree modifications table.
-Finally, the result of this query is $\{O_4, O_5, O_6, O_7\}$ .
+Similarly, the search algorithm will construct the leaf nodes F and G Finally, the result of this query is $\{O_4, O_5, O_6, O_7\}$ .